How to Install SSL Certificate in NGINX Server?

 Intermediate Certificate

 An intermediate certificate connects the device with the server to identify who has issued an installed SSL certificate.
 If you have received the ZIP folder of the CA certificates, you’ll find it within that folder.
-Also, you can even download the CA Bundle for your SSL certificate if you haven’t received any email.
+Also, you can download the CA Bundle for your SSL certificate if you haven’t received an email.

 Private Key